 15 Jun 2022

-Adding to our growing collection of diverse and engaging kids books, Story Box Library is releasing new Auslan editions during 2022.
-Due for release at the start of Term 3, 2022, our six chosen titles explore themes of environment, courage and more, produced in partnership with Auslan Consultancy.
+Adding to our growing collection of diverse and engaging kids stories, Story Box Library is releasing new Auslan editions at the start of Term 3, 2022.
+Our six chosen titles explore themes of environment, courage and more, produced in partnership with Auslan Consultancy.
 Explore new releases below and our Auslan Story Time series here on Story Box Library.